Grace Lewis

 Software Engineering Institute

-Grace holds a B.Sc. in Software Systems Engineering and a Post-Graduate Specialization in Business Administration from Icesi University in Cali, Colombia; a Master in Software Engineering from Carnegie Mellon University; and a Ph.D. in Computer Science from Vrije Universiteit Amsterdam.
+Lewis is currently president-elect of the IEEE Computer Society and the society representative on the IEEE Future Directions Committee for the AI Coalition.
+She holds a Bachelor of Science in Software Systems Engineering with a Postgraduate Specialization in Business Administration from Icesi University in Cali, Colombia; a Master of Software Engineering from Carnegie Mellon University; and a PhD in Computer Science from Vrije Universiteit Amsterdam.